fuxingfxy/CDFNet/README.md

 ## Using
 You can train using,`python train_supervision.py` test on the Vaihingen dataset using `python vaihingen_test.py`，test on the Potsdam dataset using `python potsdam_test.py`,  and test on the LoveDA dataset using `python loveda_test.py`.

+### We will continue to update the code repository！